pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 By the end of Month 1, you should have:

-âœ… All systems consolidated and optimized âœ… Processes standardized and efficient âœ… Team developed and productive âœ… Financial foundation solid âœ… Market presence established âœ… Client base growing consistently âœ… Efficiency maximized âœ… Profitability achieved âœ… Scaling preparation complete âœ… Month 2 plan ready
+✅ All systems consolidated and optimized
+✅ Processes standardized and efficient
+✅ Team developed and productive
+✅ Financial foundation solid
+✅ Market presence established
+✅ Client base growing consistently
+✅ Efficiency maximized
+✅ Profitability achieved
+✅ Scaling preparation complete
+✅ Month 2 plan ready

 ## 38.2 Month 2: Scaling Operations